 At one time, there was a medieval stone preaching cross called 'Gerrard's Cross' (perhaps named after the Garrards, a well-known West Berkshire family) somewhere in Minster Street.
 By 1311, the town’s dominant cloth industry had established its market in the area of Nos 5-6 on the north-west end of the street, and, from at least 1420, Minster Street led through to the town’s Guildhall, down Yield Hall Lane.
 Hence Minster Street quickly grew in importance.

 However, the most well-known feature of Minster Street in times past was the handsome Oracle Workhouse that stood on the Gun Passage corner, on the old kitchen site, from 1628 until 1850.
 It was founded under the will of John Kendrick, a rich London cloth merchant who had grown up in his father’s house on the site.
 This had been a busy cloth-working factory until turned over to the Workhouse by Kendrick’s brother and extended.
 It had originally been surrounded by tanneries making good use of the water from the Holy Brook.
 Even after the workhouse faltered, the Oracle survived as a centre of manufacturing, especially for pin and rope making.
 There were rope walks to the south of the Holy Brook where the ropes were twisted.
 The place was finally pulled down in 1850 and replaced by retail shops known as St. Mary’s Parade.
-Rope making continued in Minster Street when, about ten years later, John Swain, who ran a rope, brush & basket making business at 127-8 Broad Street, took on a second shop at No 18 Minster Street, moving to No 16 about six years later.
+This took up Nos 36 & 37, but this end of the road was renumbered in 1902 so that each shop in the parade could have a number from 31 to 37.
+The new numbers were taken from across the road where Heelas stretched all the way from No 24 to what was then No 34.
+Not all its numbers were needed, so this was reduced to Nos 24-29, with just a single different shop on the corner with Chain Street.
+Rope making continued in Minster Street when, about 1860, John Swain, who ran a rope, brush & basket making business at 127-8 Broad Street, took on a second shop at No 18 Minster Street, moving to No 16 about six years later.

 Apart from John Kendrick, there were other well-known characters associated with Minster Street.
 Sir John Barnard, the 18th century politician & Lord Mayor of London, was born somewhere in the street in 1685; as was William Robert Grossmith, a famous child actor in the 1820s, in 1818; while No 11 had been the Glove Shop of James Noon (1786-1861), the maternal uncle of the Justice of the Court of Common Pleas, Thomas Noon Talfourd (1795-1864).
 The family came from Hungerford.
 James was also a ‘breeches maker’ and retired in March 1852, having been in business for over fifty years.